-We would like to advise you to contact the airline you plan to travel by as some companies make additional requests, e.g. demanding the submission of a so-called fit-to-fly document.
-In addition, we would also recommend you to check the requirements for bringing pets back into Japan.
+We advise you to contact the airline you plan to travel by as some companies make additional requests, e.g. demanding the submission of a so-called fit-to-fly document.
+We would also recommend you to check the requirements for bringing pets back into Japan.
 Please have a look at the website of the Animal Quarantine Service

 The following rules apply to pet dogs, cats and ferrets entering the European Union (except the United Kingdom, Ireland, Malta and Sweden) from non-EU countries, including Japan:

 - The animals must carry an electric transponder inserted or a clearly readable tattoo to identify them.

 - Dogs, cats and ferrets must be vaccinated against rabies.
 The first vaccination is valid 21 days after the vaccination protocol has been finished.

 - Dogs, cats and ferrets crossing an EU border must be accompanied by a standard certificate which identifies the animal, gives the owner's name and address, and certifies that the animals was vaccinated against rabies.

 Please note that these requirements apply for transit passengers as well.

 The Netherlands does not set any additional veterinary requirements for pet dogs, cats and ferrets entering the Netherlands for non-commercial purposes.
 Animals do not have to be treated for ticks or tapeworms.

 Young animals aged under three months may enter the Netherlands if the owner can certify that the animal resided at the same place as its place of birth, and had no contact with animals which might have been infected with rabies.
 Young animals which are not yet weaned, and are therefore accompanying the mother, may also enter the country.

 NOTE that the United Kingdom, Ireland, Malta and Sweden do have special requirements for entry.